Isaac of Stella

-Isaac of Stella, also referred to as Isaac de l'Étoile, (c.
+Isaac of Stella, O.Cart, also referred to as Isaac de l'Étoile, (c.
 1100, in England – c.
-1170s, Étoile, Archigny, France) was a monk, theologian and philosopher.
+1170s, Étoile, Archigny, France) was a Cistercian (and later Carthusian) monk, theologian and philosopher.

 Life

-Born in England, after studies in Paris, he joined the Order of Cistercians, during the reforms of Saint Bernard of Clairvaux, probably at Pontigny.
+Born in England, after studies in Paris, he entered the Order of Cistercians, probably at Pontigny, during the reforms of Saint Bernard of Clairvaux.
 In 1147 he became abbot of the small monastery of Stella, outside Poitiers.

-At some time in his later career, most likely in 1167, he left Stella to set up a monastery on the Île de Ré on the Atlantic coast.
-He later returned to Stella.
-It is known he lived at Stella on into the 1170s because in one of his sermons he refers to meeting 'Saint' Bernard - and Bernard was only canonised in 1174.
+At some time in his later life, most probably in 1167, he left Stella to set up a monastery on the Île de Ré on the Atlantic coast.
+He later returned to Stella, where it is known that he lived into the 1170s since in one of his sermons he refers to meeting 'Saint' Bernard - and Bernard was only canonised in 1174.